EmbodyTheLogos/book_store/README.md

 # book_store
-This is a Spring Boot Project
+A Spring Boot application for a bookstore
+Implemented using Java, SQL, HTML, and Thymeleaf.
 Created and Edited with IntelliJ Ultimate Edition